eForms Logo

 Louisiana Non-Solicitation Agreement

-A Louisiana non-solicitation agreement is a contract that bars an ex-employee from reaching out to customers, clients, other employees, or contractors that they worked with while at the company if the contact is made for their own benefit or on behalf of another company.
-This is intended to protect the company’s business from competitors who may take an unfair advantage by poaching valuable relationships.
+A Louisiana non-solicitation agreement is a contract that bars an ex-employee from contacting their former company's customers, clients, other employees, or contractors for their own benefit or on behalf of another company.
+This is intended to protect the business from competitors who may unfairly poach the company's valuable relationships.

 Is It Legally Enforceable in Louisiana?

-However, no agreement may prevent an automobile salesman from selling automobiles (§ 23:921(I)).
+However, no agreement may prevent an automobile salesman from selling automobiles.[2]

 In Louisiana, an employer can use a non-solicitation agreement to restrict a former employee from reaching out to: